DIVERSITY, EQUITY AND INCLUSION RESOURCES

 Women in Coaching Research

-The Tucker Center for Research on Girls & Women in Sport released its annual 2021-2022 Women in College Coaching Report Card™ (WCCRC) marking the 10th year in collaboration with WeCOACH.
-Data in this report and over the last ten years of the WCCRC documents longitudinal patterns of percentages of women head coaches within NCAA Division-I athletics.
+The Tucker Center for Research on Girls & Women in Sport released its annual 2023-2024 Women in College Coaching Report Card™ (WCCRC) marking the 12th year in collaboration with WeCOACH.
+Data in this report and over the last twelve years of the WCCRC documents longitudinal patterns of percentages of women head coaches within NCAA Division-I athletics.
 Data this year points to some good news!

 Previous Report Card Research